 Carol concerts, glittering lights and a healthy dose of consumerism: in many respects Christmas in Spain is a thoroughly familiar experience.

-The Christmas season fully gets underway this week, when the nation enjoys two bank holidays - on December 6th and December 8th – and continues right up until Epihany on January 6th.
+The Christmas season gets fully underway with the December puente, when the nation enjoys two bank holidays – on December 6th and December 8th – and continues right up until Epihany on January 6th.

 But alongside the cute craft markets and the ice skating rinks, there are some traditions that mark this time of year in Spain as unique.